 With so much focus on the baby, mamas tend to forget that they have just undergone a major physical event themselves.
 During the fourth trimester your baby is adjusting to the world and you’re adjusting to your baby.
 Mamas need support during this period and self-care still matters so that you don’t lose yourself during this period.
 Eating well is one way of getting this right.
 Nutrients are required to replenish nutrient stores, and to support lactation.
-It is also required for optimal functioning and will affect babas flavour preferences for life.
+It is also required for optimal functioning and will affect baby's flavor preferences for life.

-Lactation requires energy.
+2. Lactation requires energy

 Breastfeeding mamas require about 500 additional kcal/day compared to non-pregnant women.
+(Read more about breastfeeding nutrition 101 here)

-Whilst pregnant, most mamas will store an extra 5 to 10 lbs in tissue, mainly as fat, to help their bodies prepare for breastfeeding.
+Whilst pregnant, most mamas will store an extra 5 to 10 pounds in tissue, mainly as fat, to help their bodies prepare for breastfeeding.
 If mamas do not increase their energy intake, their body stores will be used to maintain lactation.
 This is why it is not unusual for mamas to lose weight after the first postpartum month.1

-Your diet affects your breast milk quality.
+3. Your diet affects your breast milk quality

 Weight loss whilst breastfeeding usually does not impact the quantity or quality of breast milk, but maternal deficiencies may.
 Requirements for protein and many micronutrients increase during breastfeeding compared to pregnancy with the exception of vitamins D and K, calcium, fluoride, magnesium, and phosphorus.1

 Some nutrients can’t be supplied by your body, they have to come from your diet.
 These nutrients are vitamin A, B6, B12, folate, iodine, selenium and some fatty acids.1,2 When mamas have a deficiency in these nutrients, the levels in their breast milk will also be low.
-And this may affect babas’ development, including brain development.
+And this may affect a baby’s development, including brain development.
 Fortunately, these vitamin concentrations in breast milk respond well to maternal nutrient intake.1

-Eating well whilst breastfeeding, enhances the quality of your breastmilk which contributes to enhanced nutrition for your baba.
+Eating well whilst breastfeeding, enhances the quality of your breastmilk which contributes to enhanced nutrition for your baby.
 Optimal early childhood nutrition may have positive long-term effects on health, cognitive development, human capital acquisition, and economic productivity in adulthood.3

-Nutrients help you to make good decisions.
+4. Nutrients help you to make good decisions

 All new mamas want the best for their babies.
 New mamas require adequate nutrition, to enable reasoning and decision making for caregiving.
 This is because brain function requires a continuous supply of nutrients, including macronutrients, micronutrients, and fatty acids.4

-Not just body, but mind as well!
+5. Not just body, but mind as well!

 Eating for energy and breastmilk production are not novel concepts to most mamas, but did you know that some nutrient deficiencies may contribute to postpartum depression?
 There is some evidence linking postpartum depression with deficiencies in omega 3 fatty acids, B vitamins (especially riboflavin), vitamin D, and trace minerals.5

-Taste matters before their first bite!
+6. Taste matters before their first bite

 Eating a varied diet can expose your baby to many different flavors through your breastmilk.
-Breastfed infants from mothers who consume a variety of flavours tend to be less picky and more willing to try new foods and may even affect their preference for certain flavors when they are an adult!7
+Breastfed infants from mothers who consume a variety of flavors tend to be less picky and more willing to try new foods and may even affect their preference for certain flavors when they are an adult!7

 In conclusion, mamas need optimal nutrition for a strong mind and body to help take care of their babas and to support them with a great start in life.
-What you eat affects which nutrients and flavour molecules your baba receives and both of these have long lasting effects.
+What you eat affects which nutrients and flavor molecules your baba receives and both of these have long lasting effects.

 References: